Conversion Kato 11-103 + 11-104

 Take drive apart

 First, remove the couplings.
 Just pull them downwards, they come off.
 By removing the two screws on top of the drive, you can take the whole thing apart.
 You don’t have to take the contact clips off, in contrary to what is shown at the right.
 You only need to remove one of the two plastic rectangle bits on top, which holds the contacts for the motor.
 This is just clipped in.
-By putting a flat screwdriver under one side, you can easily lift them off.
+By putting a flat screwdriver under one side, you can easily lift it off.

 By using a gear puller (available here), the worms come off easily.
 They are not so tight fitted that you will brake anything.

 Angle motor connection points